omeraktay/weatherForecastingApp/README.md

 < ----  ABOUT APP   ---- >

+- On the landing page, it shows the weather on your location.
 - Frameworks and libraries: React, Bootstrap, Axios.
 - Weather data is being fetched from OpenweatherMap API.